 Marketing is all about being in the peripheral vision of your talent and clients – content, events, great job adverts…

 Marketing should rule lead generation – not simply colour it in!

-If you agree with Greg (as my clients do) that 2016 is about recruiters being more focused marketers, and you agree with me…
+If you agree with Greg (as my clients do) that this year is about recruiters being more focused marketers, and you agree with me…

 “If you’re a marketer it’s about recruiters… if you’re a recruiter it’s about marketing.”
 Tweet this

 Then you need to either radically change your perception of your colouring in department, or hire a new more sales-focussed one.
 It’s all about ROI!

 5 Things You Can Do to Get Your Marketing Department to Put Their Crayons Down: